-How Many Websites Do You Really Need?
+How Many Websites are Enough?

+So, how many websites are enough for your business?
+The obvious answer is one but read a bit further.
+You may change your opinion after reading.
 The answer to this question is like answering the question, “How long is a piece of rope?”

 Answer: It depends.